Principality of Albania: Mirdita Republic

 Yugoslavia continued to pursue a predatory policy toward Albania, and after Albanian tribesmen clashed with Yugoslav forces occupying the northern part of the country, Yugoslav troops escalated their campaign in the area.
-Belgrade then backed a disgruntled Geg clan chief, Gjon Markagjoni, who led his Roman Catholic Mirditë tribesmen in a rebellion against the regency and parliament.
+Belgrade then backed a disgruntled Gheg clan chief, Gjon Markagjoni, who led his Roman Catholic Mirditë tribesmen in a rebellion against the regency and parliament.
 Markagjoni proclaimed the founding of an independent "Republic of Mirdita".
+As a result of this, in October 1921, the Sacred Union Government was created to pressure Yugoslavia to recognize Albania's territorial sovereignty.

 Finally, in November 1921, Yugoslav troops invaded Albanian territory beyond the areas they were already occupying.
 The League of Nations dispatched a commission composed of representatives of Britain, France, Italy, and Japan that reaffirmed Albania's 1913 borders.
 Yugoslavia complained bitterly but had no choice but to withdraw its troops.
-The Republic of Mirdita disappeared.
+The Republic of Mirdita was dissolved.

 Political situation

 Interwar Albanian governments appeared and disappeared in rapid succession.
 Between July and December 1921 alone, the premiership changed hands five times.

 Congress of Lushnjë

 The Congress of Lushnjë (Kongresi i Lushnjës) was held in five sessions on January 27-January 31, 1920, in Lushnjë by Albanian nationalists and had as its goal the study of the Albanian situation and the measures to be adopted in order to save Albania from being partitioned among other countries after World War I. The Congress was held in the house of Kaso Fuga and it comprised delegates from all of Albania.
 Aqif Pashë Elbasani was elected as speaker of the Congress as he was held in high regard as a great patriot.
 It established the High Council (Këshilli i Lartë), the National Council (Këshillin Kombëtar), and moved the capital from Lushnjë to Tirana.

 The High Council was made up of Luigj Bumçi, Aqif Pashë Elbasani, Abdi Toptani, and Dr. Mihal Turtulli who would perform the function of the leaders of the new Albanian state, whereas the National Council would function as the Parliament.

 The new government that was created was: